-Academic First lesson Final lesson Calendar October 1, 2019 October I, 2019
+Academic First lesson Final lesson Calendar October 1, 2019 Genuary 15, 2019

-Syllabus Course entry requirements irements A good knowledge of basic geography Expected learning outcomes (ad ccording to Dublin Descriptors) (it is recommended that they are congruent with the learning outcomes contained in A4a, A4b, A4c tables of the SUA-CdS) Knowledge and understanding Knowledge and understanding Applying knowledge and understanding The student will have to interpret in climatic form the processes that shape the relief forms with particular reference to their spatial and temporal variability.
+Syllabus Course entry requirements A good knowledge of basic geography Expected learning outcomes (ac ccording to Dublin Descriptors) (it is recommended that they are congruent with the learning outcomes contained in A4a, A4b, A4c tables of the SUA-CdS) Knowledge and understanding The student must fully learn the basics of geography and physical geography with particular reference to astronomical and meteorological factors, morphogenetic processes, pedology and climatology.
+Such knowledge, useful for informative and educational purposes, will be acquired through the theoretical lessons.
+Applying knowledge and understanding The student will have to interpret in climatic form the processes that shape the relief forms with particular reference to their spatial and temporal variability.
 During the lessons the student will be invited to make connections between the various processes and the corresponding climate.
 Making informed judgements and choices Students will have to demonstrate an aptitude for researching original sources by discussing and criticizing the various geographical theories.
 Their comments or criticisms will be the basis for a collegial discussion Communicating knowledge and understanding The students will have to master the vocabulary and terminology related to physical geography.
 They will have to acquire the ability to explain in a simple way the fundamental concepts characterising the physical geography and make them accessible to an audience of non-experts but above all to high school students.
 Capacities to continue learning Acquisition of the ability to deepen the understanding of complex concepts by developing autonomous reasoning aimed at identifying the links and differences between the various topics of the course of study and the various naturalistic disciplines.
 The level reached in this capacity will be verified by discussing the topics of the exam.